 as a guide from beyond.

-How difficult it is to accept feelings that cause pain and how often do we run from ourselves to avoid and get to know our own shadow sides?
+How difficult it is to accept feelings that cause pain, and how often do we run from ourselves to avoid and get to know our shadow sides?
 It is always easier to turn the headlights outward than inwards to find the answers.

 I had reached a point where I needed a change, and with this recognition, I suddenly stood in front of a thick wall of emotion, and the key to change was acceptance.
 Easier said than done.

 The Russian Grandma’s mantra haunted me over and over again.

 “By making a change and getting out of your everyday….”

 That’s how I started planning a trip a bit out of the ordinary—an intentional trip with a backpack full of different feelings, thoughts, and questions.
 I was heading to Brazil to visit Casa de Dom Inácio in Abadiania.